JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/Create_Best_Performing_Model.md

-## Creating a Model
+## Creating the Best Performing Model

-These instructions are to create the same setup as the best performing model in this project.

-**Note:** Currently AWS DeepRacer console has various costs, plus tax, to use.
+**Note:** AWS DeepRacer console has various costs, plus tax, to use.
+Currently, they were:
 ![Costs](./images/AWS_DeepRacer_costs.png)
 I had setup both daily and monthly budget alerts once my free tier had expired; however, these had a 12-18 hour delay.
 The billing dashboard was also NOT a real time display of the costs.
-This wasn't a problem in my case because I was tracking the time manually and had a budgeted amount for this project.
+This wasn't a problem in my case because this is similar to other AWS services I've used, I was tracking the time manually, and I had budgeted for this project.

 I'm noting this for new users in case they want to try it out while minimizing costs (potentially staying within the free tier).